20 Days Uganda Grand Safari

 Day 5: Guided nature walk & cultural visit

-Day 6: Moroto-Kidepo N/Park
+Day 6: Moroto-Kidepo National Park

 Day 7: Game drive – full day in Kidepo

-Day 8: Kidepo-Murchison Falls N/P
+Day 8: Kidepo-Murchison Falls National Park

-Day 10: Nile Delta boat cruise Murchison Falls National Park
+Day 10: Nile Delta boat cruise, Murchison Falls National Park

 Day 12: Kibale chimp trekking